SC-SGS/PLSSVM/README.md

    - sigmoid: $\tanh(\gamma$ $\cdot$ $\vec{u}^T$ $\cdot$ $\vec{v}$ $+$ $coef0)$
    - laplacian: $\exp(-\gamma$ $\cdot |$ $\vec{u}$ $-$ $\vec{v}$ $|_1)$
    - chi-squared (only well-defined for values > 0): $\exp(-\gamma \cdot \sum_i \frac{(x[i] - y[i])^2}{x[i] + y[i]})$
-4. Two different solver types for a trade-off between memory footprint and runtime:
+4. Three different solver types for a trade-off between memory footprint and runtime:
    - `cg_explicit`: large memory overhead but fast
+   - `cg_streaming`: the respective runtime automatically handles the memory migrations but may reduce the performance (implemented via unified shared memory)
    - `cg_implicit`: slower but requires drastically less memory
 5. Multi-class classification available via one vs. all (also one vs. rest or OAA) and one vs. one (also OAO):
    - OAA: one huge classification task where our CG algorithm solves a system of linear equations with multiple right-hand sides.
 The resulting model file is **not** compatible with LIBSVM.